 Although your insurance plan may provide good benefits when you are in your home state or country, ensuring it will adequately cover you in this area while attending school is important.
 It is your responsibility to contact your insurance company and determine that it will meet the following requirements:

-If you are an international student or other non-U.S. resident, you are expected to enroll in the Student Health Insurance Plan unless you have an Embassy Sponsored Program or health insurance that is U.S based with equal or better coverage.
-If you have U.S based health insurance with equal or better coverage OR an Embassy Sponsored Plan, you may complete and submit the online waiver form.
-Please note, international insurance plans and travel insurance plans such as ISO, Tokio Marine, International Medical Group, and Global Benefit Group, as well as any insurance plan or company marketed as “international” or “travel” are not acceptable.
-These plans not fully compliant with the Affordable Care Act are not deemed comparable.
-All International Waivers will be reviewed and if it does not meet the requirements, you will be notified and manually enrolled in the Student Health Insurance Plan.
+If you are an international student or another non-U.S. resident, you are expected to enroll in the Student Health Insurance Plan unless you have an Embassy Sponsored Program or health insurance that is filed and approved in the US and is compliant with the Affordable Care Act (ACA).
+Plans available to international students only do not meet this requirement.
+Plans such as ISO, Cigna Global, GBG insurance, HDL Global, Tigerless, PGH (United), PSI, Tokio Marine, International Medical Group, and Student Medicover, as well as any insurance plan or company marketed as “international” or “travel” are examples of plans that are not filed or approved in the US or compliant with the ACA.
+International Waivers may be reviewed, and if the plan does not meet the requirements, you will be notified and manually enrolled in the Student Health Insurance Plan.
 The charge for the Health Insurance will remain on your student bill.

 If the student drops below the minimum credits within the first 31 days of classes, the student is ineligible for the SHIP.
 Coverage will be retroactively terminated, and premiums will be refunded (pending a claims review).
 If the student waives coverage, they may only voluntarily enroll later if they have a qualifying life event.